Digestive Health in Children

 Not only does that hour a day help support digestion, it also sets the stage for a healthier future.

-“You've got to keep your body active, even if that means just turning on some music and dancing for an hour,” the First Lady said during the launch of Let’s Move in 2013.
+“You've got to keep your body active, even if that means just turning on some music and dancing for an hour,” the Michelle Obama said during the launch of Let’s Move in 2013.
 “That's how you’ll prepare your bodies and your minds for greatness.”
 (Ref.
 2)

 One of the biggest problems causing digestive dilemmas is the size of today’s portions, which often offer a day’s calories in a single meal.
 Eating such large meals can slow the digestive process so foods don’t break down as well as they should, preventing nutrients from being absorbed properly.
 (Ref.
 3)

-Stress can also trigger a host of digestive woes, including constipation, irritable bowel syndrome or Crohn’s disease, and although you might imagine a stressed-out kid racing from one activity to another while trying to maintain a 4.0 GPA, stress can begin as soon as a child begins potty training, experts say.
+Stress can also trigger a host of digestive woes, including constipation, irritable bowel syndrome or Crohn’s disease, and although you might imagine a stressed-out kid racing from one activity to another while trying to maintain grades, stress can begin as soon as a child begins potty training, experts say.

 If anything goes awry during that critical life step, kids may avoid going altogether, triggering problems.